On UA sniffing, browser detection, and Alex’s post

 The fastest running code is the code that performs the fewest number of operations.
 As a good programmer, and certainly one that wishes to deliver the best user experience, it is your job to complete any given ask using the fewest number of operations.
 Feature detection necessarily introduces additional operations to determine the appropriate set of next operations.

-While I’ve never been opposed to feature detection such as determining whether a given function or property exists, I’ve openly opposed the type of long and involved feature detection techniques employed by some libraries and developers, especially when performed as an upfront evaluation of multiple features, such as those found in Modernizr.
+While I’ve never been opposed to feature detection such as determining whether a given function or property exists, I’ve openly opposed the type of long and involved feature detection techniques2 employed by some libraries and developers, especially when performed as an upfront evaluation of multiple features, such as those found in Modernizr3.
 As someone who’s worked on several large-scale, highly trafficked web sites, I’ve always made it a point to avoid this type of methodology for performance reasons.

 Alex’s proposal for improving the performance of feature detection was to determine and then cache the results of feature tests for known browsers.
 This would allow libraries to skip passed the long and time-consuming feature detection code when the results are actually already known.
-The approach requires a certain level of user-agent detection to serve up the correct feature detection set.
+The approach requires a certain level of user-agent detection4 to serve up the correct feature detection set.

 Now, I’ve been (in)famous for saying in that past that I don’t believe user-agent detection is bad or evil or that it breaks the spirit of the Web or any such thing – I’ve simply stated that it’s a technique you should know in general and understand where and when it’s appropriate to use.
 I’ll say this again: you use user-agent detection when you want to identify the browser being used.
 That’s it.
 Feature detection, on the other hand, is used when you want to determine that a feature is available for use.
 These are two different techniques with two very different use cases.